 The Queen of Mean in The Deception

-Sometimes the villains I create in my contemporary romance novels are downright disturbing.
+Some of the villains I create in my contemporary romance novels are downright disturbing.
 Maggie Andrews certainly fits the description.
 She’s the woman readers love to hate in The Deception.